codehub-learn/javascript-devenv-setup/README.md

 - **[MacOS](https://code.visualstudio.com/docs/setup/mac)**
 - **[Linux](https://code.visualstudio.com/docs/setup/linux)**

-Several plugins should be also installed during the course such as ESLint and Live Server (instructions on how to install and manage your plugins can be found here: https://code.visualstudio.com/docs/editor/extension-gallery
+Several plugins should be also installed during the course such as ESLint and Live Server.
+Instructions on how to install and manage your plugins can be found here: **[Εxtension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery)**

 ## Other tools
 1. Git, download and install **[Git Version Control](https://git-scm.com/downloads)**